mrmurilo75/mrmurilo75.github.io/_projects/s4ge-static-site-generator/index.md

 ## Why another static site generator?

-There are no solutions written in Python that are simply a static site generator!
+~~There are no solutions written in Python that are simply a static site generator!
 The available options are focused on blogging and architected for it.
-If there's your goal, you might want to check them out.
+If there's your goal, you might want to check them out.~~

-The goal of this project is to be a light-weight and extensible solution.
-Simply **process your source** then **output a website**!
+~~The goal of this project is to be a light-weight and extensible solution.
+Simply **process your source** then **output a website**!~~

+Because I wanted to do it myself.

 ---